Mark Abel: Career

-Enthused Joseph Newsome of Voix-des-Arts: “Too plentiful to enumerate are the passages in this music that are so wrenchingly private that they may compel the listener to ask, ‘How can this man whom I have never met know so much about my life?’
-This intuition, uncanny and unifying, is the foundation of Abel's unique musical language and the quality that makes Time and Distance a disc that severs new veins of raw emotion each time that it is heard.”

 Abel shifted focus for his fifth Delos release, The Cave of Wondrous Voice, offering a program dominated by chamber music.
 Three American masters of the idiom – David Shifrin, Fred Sherry, and Carol Rosenberger – introduce Abel’s Clarinet Trio and “Intuition’s Dance,” while German violinist Sabrina-Vivian Höpcker and young American pianist Dominic Cheli perform “The Elastic Hours.”
 Hila Plitmann makes her fifth traversal of an Abel work in the song cycle “Four Poems of Marina Tsvetaeva,” accompanied by Rosenberger and English hornist Sarah Beck.
 The piece is the first setting of the Russian poet in English, with translations by Alyssa Dinega Gillespie.

 Like its predecessors, Cave received wide acclaim.
 Beyond Criticism's Matthew Gurewitsch described the album as “sundown music, aglow with somber color and orientalist touches.
 Serendipity and an Impressionist sensibility … guide the ebb and flow.
 Beautiful.”
 Henry Schlinger of Culture Spot LA called the release “a wondrous creation” in which Abel “announced his arrival as a serious chamber music composer.”
 The Whole Note's Tiina Kiik wrote that Cave showed Abel to be “a compositional master of intriguing contemporary music.”